-3. The cable in this area needs to be inspected for damage.
+3. Please share a picture of the cable in this area.
 If the wire is not properly routed and zip-tied (pro-tip, re-usable velcro strap for computer wires works perfect) the tire or chain ring could rub against the wire or brake cable and damage it beyond repair.

 4. This area is where the motor wire and brake line enter the frame and should be checked for damage.